Frequently asked questions about

 Short-term health plans typically include blanket exclusions for pre-existing conditions.
 This means they will not be adequate for residents of the Bayou State who need medical care for ongoing health conditions.
 And because short-term plans do not have to cover essential healthcare benefits, they often have significant limitations and gaps in the coverage, making it important to read the fine print carefully.

-If you need health insurance in Louisiana, you’ll first want to determine whether you’re eligible to enroll in an ACA-compliant major medical plan (Obamacare) instead, and whether you’d qualify for a premium subsidy through the Louisiana health insurance exchange (if you’re eligible for a subsidy, the monthly premiums for an ACA-compliant plan may be much less costly than you were expecting, and even more affordable than the premiums for short-term plans).
+If you need health insurance in Louisiana, you’ll first want to determine whether you’re eligible to enroll in an ACA-compliant major medical plan (Obamacare) instead, and whether you’d qualify for a premium subsidy through the Louisiana health insurance exchange (if you’re eligible for a subsidy, the monthly premiums for an ACA-compliant plan may be much less costly than you were expecting, and even more affordable than the premiums for short-term plans; most applicants can enroll in coverage that costs less than $10/month through the exchange).

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll in one even if you’ll need it for only a few months before another policy takes effect.
 So for example, if you know that you’ll be enrolled in Medicare or a plan offered by a new employer within a few months, you can still sign up for an ACA-compliant plan (during open enrollment or a special enrollment period) and then cancel it when your new coverage begins.